Farama-Foundation/MicroRTS/README.md

     <img src="microrts-text.png" width="500px"/>
 </p>

+**Aug 11, 2025: This project has been deprecated due to a lack of wide spread community use, and is no longer planned to receive any additional updates or support.**

 [![Build Status](https://travis-ci.org/douglasrizzo/microrts.svg?branch=master)](https://travis-ci.org/douglasrizzo/microrts)

 microRTS is a small implementation of an RTS game, designed to perform AI research.
 The advantage of using microRTS with respect to using a full-fledged game like Wargus or StarCraft (using BWAPI) is that microRTS is much simpler, and can be used to quickly test theoretical ideas, before moving on to full-fledged RTS games.